DSXiangLi/DecryptPrompt/README.md

   - Enhancing Self-Consistency and Performance of Pre-Trained Language Models through Natural Language Inference
   - Inference-Time Intervention: Eliciting Truthful Answers from a Language Model
   - Enabling Large Language Models to Generate Text with Citations
+  - Factuality Enhanced Language Models for Open-Ended Text Generation
 - Probing and Detection
   - Language Models (Mostly) Know What They Know  :star:
   - LM vs LM: Detecting Factual Errors via Cross Examination
   - Do Language Models Know When They’re Hallucinating References?
   - SELFCHECKGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models
   - SELF-CONTRADICTORY HALLUCINATIONS OF LLMS: EVALUATION, DETECTION AND MITIGATION
+  - Self-consistency for open-ended generations
   - Improving Factuality and Reasoning in Language Models through Multiagent Debate
+  - Selective-LAMA: Selective Prediction for Confidence-Aware Evaluation of Language Models
 - Reviewing and Calibration
   - Truth-o-meter: Collaborating with llm in fighting its hallucinations
   - RARR: Researching and Revising What Language Models Say, Using Language Models
   - CRITIC: LARGE LANGUAGE MODELS CAN SELFCORRECT WITH TOOL-INTERACTIVE CRITIQUING
   - VALIDATING LARGE LANGUAGE MODELS WITH RELM
   - PURR: Efficiently Editing Language Model Hallucinations by Denoising Language Model Corruptions
-  - Factuality Enhanced Language Models for Open-Ended Text Generation
+  - Check Your Facts and Try Again: Improving Large Language Models with External Knowledge and Automated Feedback
   - Adaptive Chameleon or Stubborn Sloth: Unraveling the Behavior of Large Language Models in Knowledge Clashes
   - Woodpecker: Hallucination Correction for Multimodal Large Language Models